jftung/the-pipe-strip/transcripts/first_draft.md

 nature of our reality.
 Jim Davis' epistemological approach tells us something about the human condition.
 Jon's thoughts remain the focal point of this strip.

-The comic is quite literally centered around his though, "Now where could my pipe be?"
+The comic is quite literally centered around his thought, "Now where could my pipe be?"
 This is reality.
 This is where cognition, and the power and function of the mind take over.
 As Plato believe, the body is just a shell for Jon Arbuckle.
 Yes, he can use his physical body to read his paper, or cross his